1. How do I nominate someone for Mastership or an award?

 7. Who is responsible for the awards and Mastership process?

-The awards and Masterships process is under the jurisdiction of the ACP Awards Committee, which reports directly to the Board of Regents.
+The awards and Masterships process is under the jurisdiction of the ACP Awards Committee and the ACP Mastership Committee, which report directly to the Board of Regents.
 Implementation is handled by staff in the Membership Division at ACP Headquarters.

 8. Who are the recipients of awards and Masterships over the course of ACP's history?

-The complete lists of all Masters and awardees may be viewed on ACP Online, at www.acponline.org/awardslist/.
+The complete lists of all Masters and awardees may be viewed on ACP Online.

 9. Who do I contact for questions and concerns?